 LinkedIn is the priciest ad platform in B2B.

 The sticker shock is real.
-But it's also misleading.
+It's also misleading.

-Here is where the sticker shock comes from, and why it's misleading.
+Here's where the sticker shock comes from, and why it misleads.

 LinkedIn doesn't sell clicks the way Meta does.
 What you're actually buying is access to an audience that self-identifies by job title, company, seniority, and industry.
 That data doesn't exist anywhere else in digital advertising.